 Setbacks vary depending on the shoreland classification of the water body, and whether or not the lot is serviced by sewer.
 Check with your local planning and zoning administrator to find out what shoreland setbacks apply to your property.

-The location of a bluff will restrict building placement and certain vegetation and land alteration activities.
-The shoreland rules refer to bluffs as any slope draining towards a waterbody that averages at least 30 percent over 25 vertical feet, except for an area with an average slope of less than 18 percent over a distance of at least 50 feet.
-The state shoreland rules require a structure setback from the top of bluff of 30 feet.
+The shoreland rules refer to bluffs as any slope draining towards a water body, where the grade between the toe of the bluff and a point at least 25 feet above the OHWL averages at least 30 percent, except for an area with an average slope of less than 18 percent over a distance of at least 50 feet.

 A surveyor can help determine the exact boundaries of a bluff, top/toe of bluff, and bluff impact zone.